egorshar/twig.compiler.js/README.md

 ## Licence & copyright

 twig.compiler.js is copyright &copy; 2015 Egor Sharapov and licenced under the MIT licence.
 All rights not explicitly granted in the MIT license are reserved.
-See the included MIT-LICENSE file for more details.
+See the included LICENSE file for more details.